richstep/studentkit/Indoor-m1/2_Identify_your_unique_Device_ID.md

 -   **OPTION 2: Use the device that your ISP gave you.
 A DSL or cable modem.** – Plug one side of the ethernet cable into the Raspberry Pi and the other into an extra eternet port on the back of your DSL/cable modem.
 Most likely laptop is using WiFi via the DSL/cable modem.

--   **OPTION 3: To connect with a Wi-Fi connection** – follow the steps later in this document.
+-   **OPTION 3: Connect with Wi-Fi** – you will need a keyboard, mouse, and montior with an HDMI connection.
+[Instructions are here.](https://github.com/richstep/studentkit/blob/master/Indoor-m1/Mouse_Keyboard_Monitor.md)

 ## 4. Power on the Rasberry Pi device